-• provides learning opportunities which are specific to pupils' needs (ensuring equality of opportunity and inclusivity) and empowers them to take their learning in any direction.
+provides learning opportunities which are specific to pupils' needs (ensuring equality of opportunity and inclusivity) and empowers them to take their learning in any direction.

 Our starting point is the child.
-In the Foundation Stage, staff visit pupils and parents in their homes to ascertain their interests, strengths and needs.
-In the Foundation Stage there is a combination of pre-planning, as well as responding in the moment and following children's interests.
-Elsewhere in the school, teachers make the most of opportunities to branch off and follow the interests of children and respond to the questions they ask.
+In preschool, staff visit pupils and parents in their homes to ascertain their interests, strengths and needs, this is followed up with parent meetings when the children start in the Foundation Stage.
+The curriculum is pre-planned to ensure learning progresses as expected in each area.
+Adults also respond to the children's interests through the continuous provision.

-Where pupils have additional needs (including SEN) our curriculum and approach to teaching and learning ensures all pupils are involved in experiences that are inclusive and, where needed, adapted to their needs.
+Where pupils have additional needs (including SEND) our curriculum and approach to teaching and learning ensures all pupils are involved in experiences that are inclusive and, where needed, adapted to their needs.

-By understanding our pupils and their needs well, we plan-in additional opportunities to help meet their basic needs and flourish.
+By understanding our pupils, we plan-in additional opportunities to help meet their basic needs and flourish.
 We regularly identify pupils that would benefit from additional opportunities, as well as academic interventions.
-For example: pupils who might not otherwise engage in physical activity or team games are targeted for specific clubs and activities; SEN pupils are involved in the 'School Games' (County Wide sports activity and competition); life skills are prioritised, with pupils engaged in activities such as shopping with real money in the community, catching the bus into town etc.
+For example: pupils who might not otherwise engage in physical activity or team games outside of PE lessons, are targeted for specific clubs and activities; SEND pupils are involved in the 'School Games' (County Wide sports activity and competition); life skills are prioritised, where appropriate, with pupils engaged in activities such as shopping with real money in the community, catching the bus into town etc.